lauracondon/pands-problem-sheet/README.md

 #### Code Explanation:

-I enclosed my BMI program within a try/except statment so that if the user mistakenly enters a string it will show them a relevant error message.
+I enclosed my BMI program within a try/except statement so that if the user mistakenly enters a string it will show them a relevant error message.

 The user is prompted to input their height and weight.
 This input is converted from a string to a float, so that mathematical operations can be performed on it.